timmc/nephila/README.md

 * Take options from project map and optional command line argument
 * Option added: :graph-orientation
-* Option added: :only for restricting set of nodes in graph
+* Option added: :only for restricting set of nodes in graph (symbols and path strings)

 ### v0.1.0